All living things eat, so Everyone Poops. – Everyone Poops by Taro Gomi

 Most of us spend the time and energy to consume healthy, non-GMO, organic food.
 But are we digesting it well?
 Are we breaking down and absorbing those nutrients well?
 The quality of your poop is a direct indication of how well you’re digesting your food.

-If you’re poop isn’t healthy, your digestive tract is either moving too slow or too fast… which can lead to an increased risk of developing chronic health conditions like neurological disease, autoimmune disease and chronic inflammatory conditions.
+If you’re poop isn’t healthy, your digestive tract is either moving too slow or too fast, which can lead to an increased risk of developing chronic health conditions like neurological disease, autoimmune disease, and chronic inflammatory conditions.
+The rate your bowel movements move through the digestive tract also determines how many nutrients and water you absorb from your food.

-The bottom line: If you find yourself pooping a couple times a week… or going 5+ times a day, you’re at risk of health problems.
+The bottom line: If you find yourself pooping only a couple pf times a week, or on the other hand, going 5+ times a day, you could be at risk of health problems.

 2. Are You Pushing Too Hard?

 How easy is it for you to poop?
-It’s normal in our culture to take a newspaper or read a magazine for a half hour, battling to win the poop fight.
+It’s normal in our culture to take our cell phone to the bathroom or read a magazine for a half hour, battling to win the poop fight.
 But the reality is that a “normal” poop shouldn’t take but a few minutes.
-It should also be easy.
-This isn’t childbirth.
+This isn’t childbirth … it should be easy!
 Pushing typically leads to hemorrhoids which are all too common today but not normal.

 The bottom line: Normal poops strike a balance between not having to push or strain, but also not having so much urgency you barely can hold it.
 If you’re spending 10+ minutes on the toilet or running to make it just in time, you’re not having normal bowel movements.

-3. Does Your Poop Look Like a Snake?
+3. Do Your Stools Look Like a Snake?

 Here it is in all its glory:

-Start sizing up your recent BM’s with the knowledge that anything between a 1-3 is considered constipated, while 6’s and 7’s are considered diarrhea.
+Start sizing up your recent bowel movements with the knowledge that anything between a 1-3 is considered constipated, while 6s and 7s are considered diarrhea.

-The bottom line: A “normal” poop is “like a sausage or a snake, smooth and soft.
-If your poops aren’t looking 4ish… you’re not normal.
+The bottom line: A “normal” poop is like #4 on the Bristol Stool Chart: “like a sausage or a snake, smooth and soft.”
+If your poops aren’t looking like this, they aren’t normal and there’s work to be done.

 The bottom line: A “normal” poop is a complete poop.
-If you never quite feel the relief I’m talking about here… you’re not having ideal bowel movements.
+If you never quite feel the relief I’m talking about … you’re not having ideal bowel movements.

 How to Improve Your Poop